personio/datadog-synthetic-test-support/README.md

 ## Dependencies

-Synthetic Test Support library builds up on top of the Datadog's API [Java client library](https://github.com/DataDog/datadog-api-client-java/) and provides Kotlin implementation of functions to create and edit synthetic browser tests.
+Synthetic Test Support library builds up on top of the Datadog's API [Java client library](https://github.com/DataDog/datadog-api-client-java/) and provides Kotlin implementation of functions to create and edit synthetic tests.

 There are 2 ways to provide the API credentials to communicate with Datadog API: